Yasucana/abstdraw/README.md

 the diversity of the words adds more chaotic noise, and higher energy values add more obstacle rectangles to the drawing.
 You can also select a style (`logistic`, `neoplastic`, `action`, or `kandinsky`) to influence the pattern generation.
 Choosing `auto` picks a style at random.
+Each style now also draws extra shapes such as circles, rectangles, or triangles in a variety of colors to evoke different modern art movements.